Fair Algorithms for Hierarchical Agglomerative Clustering: Performing Fair HAC

 \begin{definition}{(\textbf{Multi-Group Balance \cite{bera2019fair}})} Following from the notation established above, the balance of a clustering can be defined as: $\min_{i\in [k]}\min\{\frac{\delta_g^{C_i}}{\phi_g}, \frac{\phi_g}{\delta_g^{C_i}}\}$, $\forall g\in F$.

 \end{definition}

-It is easy to see that while MFC needs to be minimized to improve fairness, balance needs to be maximized to do the same.
-Furthermore, it can be seen that the obtained balance will always lie between $[0,1]$, where a value of $0$ is a completely unbalanced clustering (least fair) and a value of $1$ is a perfectly balanced clustering (most fair).
+Balance needs to be maximized to improve fairness.
+The obtained balance will always lie between $[0,1]$, where a value of $0$ is a completely unbalanced clustering (least fair) and a value of $1$ is a perfectly balanced clustering (most fair).
 In the next subsection, we delineate how fairness metrics such as the MFC or balance can be optimized for HAC using our proposed algorithm.